Difflugia scalpellum Penard, 1899

 Diagnosis: Shell bilateral symmetrical, cylindrical, gradually swelling from the aperture for about two-thirds of the body length to the broadest diameter and then tapering in the last third of the body length to a bluntly or sharply, asymmetrically shaped apex.
 Test composed of quartz particles and diatom frustules, giving it the appearance of a regular smooth surface.
 Aperture usually circular.
 Nucleus vesicular with central nucleolus.

-Remarks: this species was described and pictured by Ogden as Difflugia venusta Penard 1902, but his photomicrographs are quite different from Penards drawing and description.
+Remarks: The structure of the nucleus, vesicular, is quite remarkable for such a large species.
+All other known large Difflugia species have ovular nuclei, as far as we know.
+This species was described and pictured by Ogden as Difflugia venusta Penard 1902, but his photomicrographs are quite different from Penards drawing and description.